-SANE StigmaWatch reflects and acts on community concern about media stories, advertisements and other representations, which stigmatise people with mental illness or inadvertently promote self-harm or suicide.
+SANE StigmaWatch reflects and acts on community concern about media stories, advertisements and representations that stigmatise people with mental illness or inadvertently promote self-harm or suicide.

-There are hundreds of StigmaWatchers throughout Australia – people with a mental illness, family, friends, health workers and others who care about how mental illness and suicide are represented in the Australian media – who forward their reports to StigmaWatch for follow-up.
+There are hundreds of StigmaWatchers throughout Australia – people with a mental illness, family, friends, and others - who care about how mental illness and suicide are represented in the Australian media and forward their reports to StigmaWatch.